User Experience Design • Interface Design • Data Visualization

 Not often referred to, mostly used by higher-level employees for quick check-ins.
 I designed the navigation.

-In a few interviews and usability tests with members of the Sales FP&A team, as well as group meetings, I was able to assess pain points of searching through these three documents and what would be most important to include in a new one.
+In a few interviews and usability tests I could get with members of the Sales FP&A team, as well as group meetings, I was able to assess pain points of searching through these three documents and what would be most important to include in a new one.

 Biggest pain points of current research documents:

-The most important and most searched-for info was not highlighted in any way or being communicated efficiently
+KPI and metrics charts: most important and most searched-for info not highlighted in any way or being communicated efficiently, people have to dig for relevant numbers

 No simple or visual way to see historical data or trending forecasts